jeffbr13/benjeffrey.com/posts/why-eusa-was-right-to-ban-blurred-lines.md

 At the end of the day, what did EUSA actually do?

-They did not 'ban' the track on campus, in any literal sense; EUSA operates (owns?) the venues where the track is no longer allowed to be played.
+They did not 'ban' or 'censor' the track on campus, in any literal or meaningful sense; EUSA operates (owns?) the venues where the track is no longer allowed to be played.
 Without stepping on anybody's rights, it is perfectly entitled to choose it's songs or [refuse to sell products][page 3 ban] as it sees fit.

 And yes, if EUSA did follow it's zero-tolerance policy to it's logical conclusion then they'd have to stop playing a whole bunch of other songs, too.
 But banning songs isn't the point!
 I don't believe that (all) the folks at EUSA want to play moral arbiter and make people suffer by dictating what they can/can't listen to.
 They could have done that much more effectively by following their principle to the letter,  actually banning a significant portion of modern recordings, and making their venues irrelevant in the process.
 But they're no Chairman Mao.
 This wasn't meant to be cultural revolution, it was *targeted assassination*.